QasimK/mal-scraper/README.rst

     tox

 - Tests will always mock requests to the internet.
-You can set the environment variable :bash:`LIVE_RESPONSES=1` to properly test web scraping.
+You can set the environment variable :code:`LIVE_RESPONSES=1` to properly test web scraping.
-- Run tests faster using just :bash:`py.test` (useful for intermediate development).
+- Run tests faster using just :code:`py.test` (useful for intermediate development).
 However, tox must be run as it also tests documentation, additional style linting etc.
 - You can look at coverage results inside `htmlcov/index.html`.

 Note, to combine the coverage data from all the tox environments run: